 From the scrapbook given to McDonogh by Len Lewis, class of 1927, here is a photograph of that game.
 The winning ball resides in the Archives.

-As McDonogh starts its 135th school year, the Archives begins a yearly job of entering each new student in the Registry Book.
-The first student to be written into the book this year will carry the student number 16,460 and, as always, they will be listed alphabetically.
-The student numbers include every student whoever attended McDonogh, whether they graduated or not and is a complete history of the student population starting with student number one in 1873.
+As McDonogh starts its 142nd school year, the Archives begins a yearly job of entering each new student alphabetically in the Registry Book.
+The student numbers include every student who ever attended McDonogh, whether they graduated or not and is a complete history of the student population starting with student number one in 1873.

-His name was John Baker and is pictured here.
-He was born January 12, 1864 and entered McDonogh November 21, 1873 just shy of 10-years-old.
-We are fortunate to have his photograph, especially since he’s dressed in the school’s first uniform.
-The uniform took many forms over the years until the semi-military program was ended in 1971.
+His name was John Baker and he is pictured here.
+He was born on January 12, 1864 and entered McDonogh on November 21, 1873, just shy of his tenth birthday.
+We are fortunate to have his photograph, especially since he is dressed in the school’s first uniform.
+The uniform took many forms over the years until the semi-military program ended in 1971.

 Reported in The Week July 6, 1907 —

 Swimming has now struck the fancy of all the boys.
 Warm weather has come, and we hope it will stay.
 Our swimming place is not very large, but large enough for all the boys to get in at one time.
 We have to walk about half a mile from the school to the swimming place, and therefore we get very warm.The boys take great interest in swimming and nearly every day you may see about fifty boys going to the swimming place to take a good swim.
 We have two diving boards, and sometimes a boy puts up a rope to swing on.
 Boys catch hold of the rope, and swing from the bank far out into the water.
 In this way they have a great deal of fun....

 Summer had arrived at McDonogh one hundred years ago.
 The photograph, circa 1920, gives us a look at what swimming looked like then; a far cry and a century away from our Henry A. Rosenberg, Jr. Aquatic Center.